ben-manes/gradle-versions-plugin/README.md

 > - Drop `!satisfiesDeclaredBound` from a `rejectVersionIf` rule, since the
 >   bound is now applied by `rejectOutOfBoundVersions`.
 The member is
 >   deprecated and will be removed in a later release; a warning is printed
->   once per project when a rule reads it.
-With the clause still in a rule,
+>   once per project when a rule reads it, and a Kotlin DSL build that treats
+>   compiler warnings as errors has to drop the clause before upgrading.
+With
->   the same candidates are rejected under `--no-reject-out-of-bound-versions`
+>   the clause still in a rule, the same candidates are rejected under
->   as without it.
+>   `--no-reject-out-of-bound-versions` as without it.

 > [!NOTE]
 > - The presence of a version catalog no longer changes whether a plugin